eeriemyxi/mechvibes-lite/docs/installation/linux.md

 instructions](#testing-access-for-input-event).

 ### Method II
 !!! warning
-    This method is more involved and requires much more knowledge about what you are doing.
-Do not attempt it until you do.
+    This method is more involved and requires you to understand what you are doing; please do not attempt it if all you do right now is copy-paste random commands into your terminal.

 When you do `mvibes daemon` it automatically starts a `wskey` daemon unless told otherwise. `wskey` daemon is essentially just a websocket server that sends the